 Protection Of Pulmonary Tissue:

-Angiotensin converting enzyme 2 (ACE2) has been reported as the entry point into human cells for some coronaviruses, including SARS-CoV and COVID-19.
+Angiotensin-converting enzyme 2 (ACE2) has been reported as the entry point into human cells for some coronaviruses, including SARS-CoV and COVID-19.
 The devil COVID-19 is rising over us with accompanying adverse effects on several important organs predominantly the lungs.
 Intra and extra pulmonary expression of ACE2 can be the possible reason for this.

 However, the gut is the biggest immune organ and its ACE2-mediated effects on immune and neural systems might impact pulmonary functions.
 Thus, the small intestine is the most abundant source of ACE2 and has been linked with microbiota.

 Moreover, regulation of ACE2 is critical in situations like COVID-19.
 To do that, engineered microbial consortia (EMC) can be used.
-EMC can modify human microbiome (especially gut microbiome) and help human cells to fight against diseases as deadly as COVID-19.
+EMC can modify the human microbiome (especially the gut microbiome) and help human cells to fight against diseases as deadly as COVID-19.

 Gut Microbiome Activates Vitamin A

 The fine details of the interactions between the gut microbiome and the immune system are not fully understood.
 But there seems to be a link between the makeup of the microbiome and inflammation – one of the hallmarks of the immune response.